 What is Systemic Aging and CNS decline?

-What Are Common Animal Models For Systemic Aging and CNS decline?
+Common Animal Models for Systemic Aging and CNS Decline Research

 - Naturally aged C57BL/6J mice (12-24+ months): The canonical rodent aging model.
 Spatial visual acuity measured by OptoDrum declines detectably from approximately 12 months of age and progresses through 18-24 months, reflecting gradual RGC loss, photoreceptor attrition, and reduced retinal ganglion cell density.
 These animals are used as the gold-standard aging control or test cohort in most studies listed on this page.
 Visual endpoints are reliably affected in this model.

 - DBA/2J mice (spontaneous glaucoma with aging component): This inbred strain develops progressive pigmentary glaucoma as a consequence of iris atrophy and pigment dispersion, driven by aging and genetic background.
 IOP elevation, optic nerve damage, and RGC loss emerge and worsen from 6-9 months onward.
 OptoDrum-measured acuity declines in parallel with structural loss.
-DBA/2J serves as the primary model for age-compounded glaucomatous neurodegeneration on this page.
+DBA/2J serves as the primary model for age-compounded glaucomatous neurodegeneration in this context.

 - Soluble guanylate cyclase (sGC)-deficient mice: Loss of sGC signaling accelerates age-related glaucomatous RGC death, as documented by Bossardet et al. (2026).
 This model highlights how molecular aging pathways interact with glaucoma-predisposing genetic backgrounds to compound visual function loss, and is one of the clearest examples of gene-aging interaction in RGC degeneration.